The

 *** Ron Loveridge the Man, the Human Being.

-Ron and Marsha Loveridge: 51 years
+Ron and Marsha Loveridge: 51 years of a happy marriage. |

 The Ron Loveridge’s political era will end in November 2012 when a new mayor is elected.